The length spectrum of holomorphic quadratic differential metrics: Introduction

-Unless otherwise specified, all surfaces discussed in this paper will be closed, oriented and of genus at least 2.
 The paper is organized as follows.
-Section 1 outlines the basic properties of flat cone metric and quadratic differential.
-We use the angle and holonomy condition to distinguish quadratic differential metrics.
-In section 2, we use the chain method of \cite{bankovic2018marked} to compute the cone angle of a flat cone metric.
-In section 3, we prove the existence of a dense flat geodesic for simple and recurrent Liouville current.
+Section 2 outlines the basic properties of flat cone metric and quadratic differentials.
+In Section 3, we introduce and modify the chain method of \cite{bankovic2018marked} to compute the cone angle of a flat cone metric.
+In Section 4, we list some useful facts about lamination and foliation, and use them to prove the existence of a dense flat geodesic for integral and totally simple Liouville current.
 The proof relies on the relations between lamination and foliation, which involves both flat metrics and hyperbolic metrics on a surface.
-Finally, section 4 presents the determination of the holonomy condition using a dense flat geodesic.
+Finally, Section 5 presents how we could determine the holonomy condition using a dense flat geodesic.